 Stunning photos take out inaugural Smorgasboard contest

-A striking Surfest image both original and quintessentially Novocastrian has been named one of three winners in Newcastle City Council's Smorgasboard photography competition.
+A striking Surfest image both original and quintessentially Novocastrian has been named one of three winners in City Of Newcastle's Smorgasboard photography competition.

 Marcus Correa at Surfest 2018, by Shane Blue